rlee0525/Algorithms/Interview/Concepts.md

 21) As the browser renders objects embedded in HTML, it will notice tags that require more API requests and keep sending more AJAX requests to communicate with the server.

+## Slow loading
+- Frontend
+  - Utilize CSS Sprites - It lowers the number of HTTP requests needed to render a webpage.
+If we have “fast” internet connection, rather than doing multiple HTTP requests to get small contents and wait for the round-trip to the server each time, we can use CSS sprite to minimize the number of trips to the server and use the time to download a bigger file.
+  - Use CDN (Content Delivery Network) to host static contents such as images, JavaScript files, and CSS files - geographically closer location to these data centers increases download speed
+  - In all of my recent projects, I utilized webpack to compile all the JavaScript files and react components.
+However, one can actually utilize code splitting, also with webpack, to improve performance in initial load speed by loading only what is necessary on that page.
+  - Caching on client side also can help speed up the loading speed as it prevents making unnecessary requests to the DB.
+By utilizing WebStorages or cookies and cache-control headers, we can cache both static and dynamic files and components.
+    - Web Caching: storing of HTTP responses temporarily for fast retrieval later on.
+    - Reduces the number of requests made to the server.
+    - Caching mechanism: using caching meta tags or HTTP caching headers - decrease the bandwidth usage and also web server overload.
+    - Unlike Redis / Memcached, which stores K-V pair in RAM a copy of the information on the disk of the whole page, browser cache stores resources like images, JS on your hard-drive for quicker access of these static resources on reload.
+    - Make sure to clearly differentiate between server-side caching (Redis / Memcached) and browser caching (CDN, cache-control headers, cookies, static assets, JS, CSS)
+- Backend
+  - In terms of BE, the first step would be to making sure the DB is properly designed.
+One such example would be getting rid of N + 1 queries.
+For example, in a Rails app, you could implement eager loading by utilizing Active Record’s includes method to reduce number of queries made for often used associations.
+  - Also, while not easily scalable, depending on the situation, you could consider denormalizing the database to improve read speed.
+Once again, this makes it hard to keep data in sync but if conducted properly, it would be very helpful
+  - Most practical and obvious solution would be also utilizing caching mechanism as well.
+By utilizing Redis or memcached, one can store popular restaurants to avoid having to constantly hitting the DB.
+Utilizing LRU caching could help the process but some factors to consider here are what are the information that are essential to be up to date as to static contents.
+E.g. Restaurant info?
+Photos?
+Reviews?

+## Singleton
+- Only one instance of the class can be created.
+- The Singleton pattern is used to design the classes which provides the configuration settings for an application.
+By implementing configuration classes as Singleton not only that we provide a global access point, but we also keep the instance we use as a cache object.